Join the fastest-growing Food community on Pinterest

 - Combine flour, baking soda, and baking powder.

-- Gradually mix in dry ingredients.
+- Gradually mix in the dry ingredients.

-- Roll dough and cut into shapes.
+- Roll the dough and cut into shapes.

-- Place on baking sheet.
+- Place on a baking sheet.

-- Bake 8–10 minutes and decorate.
+- Bake for 8–10 minutes and decorate.

 9. Shortbread Cookies